 One of the first few things you have to decide on before sending flowers is when you will be sending them.
 Generally, flower bouquet can be sent anytime in the year, whether it be a special occasion or for no reason at all.
 After all, receiving a bouquet of flowers will always be a lovely surprise for a girl, no matter the time and day.
 However, sending flowers on occasions that are especially significant and personal to your recipient will help strengthen the effect of the flower delivery, and show her that you care.
 Below, we will outline examples of such occasions.

 We’re proud to be helping our customers’ floral and gift needs – across all kinds of business sizes and individuals.
-We are often commented for our fast & reliable flower delivery and most of all for being there when they needed a florist most, particularly when others have stopped operations for the day or on Sundays and public holidays.
+We are often commented for our extensive variety of flower designs and fast & reliable flower delivery .
+We are glad to be of service to all our customers who has entrusted their gifting with 24Hrs city florist.
+We have been providing same day flower delivery in Singapore since 2004 and will continue to do so everyday, even during Circuit Breaker, Sundays and public holidays.

 We have spent over 15 years helping individuals and businesses to arrange and deliver their flowers and gifts.
 We have arranged over 40,000 floral arrangements and deliveries across Singapore and counting.
 Even during the wee hours of the morning, our customers have come to expect our services to be available.
 Besides our 24 hour delivery service, our clients often times thank us for just ‘being available’ and providing floral and gift delivery services particularly during Sundays and public holidays.
 We like to share snippets of our customers’ reviews.